piyush-kacha/nestjs-starter-kit/README.md

 ├── package.json
 ├── renovate.json
 ```
-# NestJS Starter Kit

-A boilerplate project for building a scalable and maintainable NestJS application.

-## Project Structure Overview

 This project follows a structured organization to maintain clean, scalable code, promoting best practices for enterprise-level applications.

 ### 1. Root Files and Configuration